Ajmal Kasab: Execution

 Kasab's plea for clemency was rejected by President Pranab Mukherjee on 5 November 2012.
 On 7 November, Minister of Home Affairs Sushilkumar Shinde confirmed the President's rejection of the petition.
 The following day, the State Government of Maharashtra was formally notified and requested to take action.
 The date of 21 November was then fixed for the execution, and the Indian government faxed their decision to the Pakistani Foreign Office.

 Kasab was formally informed of his execution on 12 November, after which he requested government officials to inform his mother.
 On the night of 18–19 November, a senior prison official at Arthur Road Jail in Mumbai read Kasab's death warrant to him, informing him at the same time that his petition for clemency had been rejected.
 Kasab was then asked to sign his death warrant, which he did.
-He was secretly transferred under heavy guard to Yerwada Jail in Pune, arriving in the early morning of 19 November.
+He was secretly transferred under heavy guard to Yerwada Jail in Pune,on the Mumbai-Pune expressway arriving in the early morning of 19 November.
 The death and funeral of Shiv Sena chief Bal Thackeray also aided in diverting attention from Kasab.
 An officer at Arthur Road Jail stated anonymously: "Throughout the journey from Mumbai to Pune, he did not cause any trouble.
 Kasab's attitude was of resignation when he came to know that his mercy petition was rejected by the president.
 Kasab did not shed a single tear during the last few days."

 Only the jail superintendent at Yerwada was made aware of Kasab's identity.
 Kasab was placed in a special cell when he was at Yerwada and no other inmates were informed of his presence.
 It was only a few minutes before Kasab's execution that the executioner was informed of the identity of the condemned.

 The punishment to Kasab is a true tribute to the victims and martyrs of the 26/11 Mumbai terror attacks.